peter159/micmacs/README.md

 # MICMACS

-MicMacs is actually a mimic of spacemacs, but simpler for management, you can copy from the following hub using git the following way, enjoy it!!
+MicMacs is trying to make a mimic of spacemacs, but simpler for management, you can copy from the following hub using git the following way, enjoy it!!
 ```bash
 git clone git@github.com:peter159/mimacs.git ~/.emacs.d
 ```